 The train from London to Eastbourne is 1 hr 30 minutes and at 11:30 am, I headed straight for the beach which took about 10-15 minutes.
 I didn’t give Eastbourne town centre much of a look as I had no need to, it has shops and food outlets by the station though so if you need any last-minute things or want to pick bits up for lunch you could do that there (in fact that’s a really good idea as lunch options are limited once you get onto the cliffs!).

 I arrived at Eastbourne Bandstand by the beach and I was impressed!
 Of course, it helped that it was a gorgeous sunny, summers day however Eastbourne didn’t seem to have that run-down British Seaside feel to it like I thought Margate had, it’s actually nice.
 It has a really nice promenade with lots of seating and greenery, it’s a stone beach but it has huts along it and it’s pretty big!

-I turned right when I got to the beach and walked all the way down S.Downs Way right alongside the beach until I got to Helen Garden which took 20 minutes.
+But I was here to visit the Seven Sisters Cliffs so I turned right when I got to the beach and walked all the way down S.Downs Way right alongside the beach until I got to Helen Garden which took 20 minutes.

 I walked past Helen Gardens and back onto the main road, there are handy signs pointing the direction of the footpaths and Beachy Head so before long I saw a big hill that I knew was only one of many inclines on this walk!

 It was pretty steep but straight away it paid off in terms of views, looking back gives an awesome view over Eastbourne town and looking forward gives views over the ocean and the start of the English Countryside, because it was summer there were a few flowers out in bloom and the meadow smelt of my childhood spending my Summer holidays on days out.